Graves' Disease Center

 Alexander Shifrin, MD, FACS, FACE

-If surgery is considered, the evidence-based criteria support total thyroidectomy (rather then partial or subtotal) as the surgical technique of choice for Graves' disease.
+If surgery is considered, the evidence-based criteria support total thyroidectomy (rather than partial or subtotal) as the surgical technique of choice for Graves' disease.

-The benefits of the surgery would include a quick recovery from the disease, absence of toxic effect from medical therapy or radioactive iodine therapy.
-The downside to surgical therapy would include small, 1% in a hands of experience surgeon, rate of complications and presence of a small scar.
-These would include 1% rate of hoarseness (injury to the vocal cords nerve), 1% low calcium level, and 0.5% rate of bleeding or infection.
-In hands of the experience thyroid surgeon those side effects is minimal and scar is very small, as opposite to low volume surgeon when complication rate could be approaching 10%.
+The benefits of the surgery would include a quick recovery from the disease, absence of toxic effects from medical therapy or radioactive iodine therapy.
+The downsides of surgical therapy include a 1% complication rate, a small scar, and the surgeon's experience.
+These would include 1% rate of hoarseness (injury to the vocal cord nerve), 1% low calcium level, and a 0.5% rate of bleeding or infection.
+In the hands of experienced thyroid surgeons, those side effects are minimal, and the scar is very small; by contrast, with a low-volume surgeon, the complication rate could approach 10%.

 Absolute indications for surgery include the following: